Photo: Johanna Parkin/Getty Images

 2. Almost none of the hCG supplements actually contain the hCG hormone.

 Even if the hCG hormone or the hCG diet did work to suppress appetite, true hCG requires a doctor and a prescription to dispense.
 In fact, the FDA clearly states that "hCG is not approved for OTC sale for any purpose" and hCG products are illegal.
 Confused?
 Most of the supplements sold over the counter to the public are labeled and sold as "homeopathic," which means they have leniency regarding what's actually in these products, because supplements are not regulated and controlled by the FDA.

-3. What's more, these hCG supplements, pills, shots, and drops are not actually "homeopathic."
+3. What's more, these hCG diet injections, supplements, pills, and drops are not actually "homeopathic."

 To be considered a homeopathic treatment by the FDA, it needs to appear in the Homeopathic Pharmacopoeia of the United States (HPUS), which is essentially the official list of active ingredients that can be used in homeopathic drugs.
 To be included, a product has to meet very specific and thorough criteria, which these hCG supplements do not.
 “HCG is not on this list and cannot be sold as a homeopathic medication for any purpose,” says Elisabeth Walther, a pharmacist at the FDA.

 4. The hCG diet side effects are dangerous.